NJichev/Topaz/README.md

 # Topaz
-Topaz is a Ruby alternative
+Topaz is a Ruby alternative.